lshep-bf/sarif-to-excel/README.md

 A Python tool that converts SARIF (Static Analysis Results Interchange Format) reports into professionally formatted Excel spreadsheets with clickable hyperlinks, custom styling, and organized data.

-**Note that this fork of the tool is meant to solve specific problems encountered with SARIF files that are create with the (excellent) `trivy`  command line tool.
+**Note that this fork of the tool is meant to solve specific problems encountered with SARIF files that are created with the (excellent) `trivy`  command line tool.
 But it should still work with SARIF files created by other tools.**

 ---